How and when to renew your passport

 - South Africa

-If you are an even somewhat spontaneous traveller, you might want to ensure you always have at least six months validity left on your passport.
+If you are an even somewhat spontaneous traveller, you might want to ensure you always have at least six months of validity left on your passport.
 In order to do this, I would recommend commencing the renewal either:

 You may wish to put a reminder in your phone or calendar for these important dates — the renewal period is just as much as the actual expiry date of your passport.
 You don’t want to get to check-in and see that while you haven’t reached the expiry date yet, you should have already renewed the passport.
 Note that time left on your expiring passport will not be added to the expiration date of your renewed passport.